-You see huge stone pillars on each side, a mix of old mosaic and wooden flooring, the typical paintings of religious scenes and the stained glass windows.
+You see huge stone pillars on each side, a mix of old mosaic and wooden flooring, the typical paintings of religious scenes and stained glass windows.
 This traditional surrounding was the inspiration for the project to turn those fragments of glass into tiles for our bar fronts.

 We collected all the pint glasses that were broken at our beer garden site in Elephant & castle over the entire summer of 2019 to melt and form these into tiles for the Mayfair alter bar.

-Before the opening of our Mayfair venue, the GK boys went to Bath and got a proper introduction of how to melt, form and colour glass.
+Before the opening of our Mayfair venue, the GK boys went to Bath and got a proper introduction to how to melt, form and colour glass.
 Thanks to KT from Minimelt glass for overcoming her doubts about the feasibility of our plans and being a great support!

-Done with the training and back in London, an oven was rented, all materials were organised in their work shop and the project for the summer was sorted.
+Done with the training and back in London, an oven was rented, all materials were organised in their workshop and the project for the summer was sorted.
 Over 1,000 square tiles were needed for both bars and for each tile you needed about 1.5 pint glasses.
-Quite a bit of beer had to drunk to break enough glasses for the task!
+Quite a bit of beer had to be drunk to break enough glasses for the task!
 With the gained knowledge and shattered glass in the pots, it was time to start.

-The first step is heating up the oven to reach the required 1,200 degrees which takes around two hours.
+The first step is heating the oven to reach the required 1,200 degrees which takes around two hours.

 It took over 4 months to finish all pieces by hand.
 But from now on you can admire the embellishments on the bars.